+3.2.5.
 Consumption and financial investments.
 A long theoretical tradition has modeled the effects of social image on consumption and investment decisions.
-For example, Veblen (1899) introduced the notion of conspicuous consumption to describe the idea that households may spend on expensive or luxury goods that are visible to others as a way of signaling high economic status.
-The desire for such "status goods" may lead to wasteful spending and welfare losses (Frank 1985).
-Each individual's consumption of such a status good creates a negative, "positional externality" on others, who may then respond by consuming more of the status good themselves, and creating a feedback loop (Hopkins and Kornienko 2004).
-Producers may exploit such effects by creating "fashion cycles," which may lead to a socially inefficient level of production of status goods (Pesendorfer 1995).
+For example, Veblen (1899) introduces the notion of conspicuous consumption to describe the idea that households may spend on expensive or luxury goods that are visible to others as a way of signaling high economic status.
+The desire for such status goods may lead to wasteful spending and welfare losses (Frank 1985).
+Each individual's consumption of such a status good creates a negative positional externality on others, who may then respond by consuming more of the status good themselves and creating a feedback loop (Hopkins & Kornienko 2004).
+Producers may exploit such effects by creating fashion cycles, which may lead to a socially inefficient level of production of status goods (Pesendorfer 1995).

-A number of recent studies have found empirical evidence consistent with such effects.
-For example, Charles et al. (2009) find that minority households in the U.S. devote a larger share of their budget to visible goods than otherwise comparable white households, consistent with lower income households trying to signal a high economic type.
+Several recent studies have found empirical evidence consistent with such effects.
+For example, Charles et al. (2009) find that minority households in the United States devote a larger share of their budget to visible goods than otherwise comparable white households, consistent with lower income households trying to signal a high economic type.
 Similarly, Heffetz (2011) finds that goods whose consumption is more visible to others, such as jewelry or clothes, are more responsive to income than less visible goods such as utilities or food consumed at home.
-Similarly, Bertrand and Morse (forthcoming) find that households increase the share of the budget they devote to visible goods when they are exposed to wealthier households with greater consumption levels.
-Two studies have examined such effects through analyzing the behavior of individuals who live next to lottery winners.
-Using data from Canada, Agarwal et al. (2016) find that such households are more likely to file for bankruptcy later, and Kuhn et al. (2011) find that such households in the Netherlands have higher levels of expenditures on cars.
+Similarly, Bertrand & Morse (2016) find that households increase the share of the budget they devote to visible goods when they are exposed to wealthier households with greater consumption levels.
+Two studies have examined such effects by analyzing the behavior of individuals who live next to lottery winners.
+Using data from Canada, Agarwal et al. (2016) find that such households are more likely to file for bankruptcy later.
+Using data from the Netherlands, Kuhn et al. (2011) find that such households have highter levels of expenditures on cars.
 Both results suggest consumption choices based on an effort to keep up with neighbors.

-Evidence for conspicuous consumption is also found in developing countries, even for very poor households, such as through large expenditures on weddings or other celebrations or festivals (Rao 2001, Bloch et al. 2004).
-Bursztyn et al. (2016e) conduct a field experiment with a bank in Indonesia offering customers a "platinum" credit card that is restricted to the wealthiest individuals, thereby serving as a symbol of status and success.
-The authors show that, even conditional on holding instrumental benefits fixed, there is a significant demand simply for the platinum card.
+Evidence for conspicuous consumption is also found in developing countries, even in very poor households, for example, through large expenditures on weddings or other celebrations or festivals (Rao 2001, Bloch et al. 2004).
+Bursztyn et al. (2017b) conduct a field experiment with a bank in Indonesia offering customers a platinum credit card that is restricted to the wealthiest individuals, thereby serving as a symbol of status and success.
+The authors show that, even when instrumental benefits are held fixed, there is a significant demand simply for the platinum card.
 The greatest demand came from those with lower incomes, who presumably have a greater need to signal high economic status than those who are wealthier.
-Further consistent with the desire to shape the image they present to others, platinum cardholders are more likely to use the card in social situations, such as restaurants and bars, where the card is likely visible to others (by contrast, there are no effects on non-visible uses of the card, such as online purchases).
-Finally, the paper provides experimental evidence of positional externalities in the marketing of elite credit cards, consistent with models of status goods and fashion cycles.
+As is further consistent with the desire to shape the image they present to others, platinum cardholders are more likely to use the card in social situations, such as restaurants and bars, where the card is likely visible to others (by contrast, there are no effects on nonvisible uses of the card, such as in online purchases).
+Finally, this study provides experimental evidence of positional externalities in the marketing of elite credit cards, consistent with models of status goods and fashion cycles.